TonyBogdanov/transax/README.md

 Expressions can also be filtered: `value | filter1 | filter2 | filter3`.

-The result of `value` will be sequentially passed through the functions specified in the *filters* object, passed to the *translate* function, under the respective keys: `filter1`, `filter2` and `filter3`.
+The result of `value` will be sequentially passed through the functions specified in the *filters* object (passed to the *translate* function), under the respective keys: `filter1`, `filter2` and `filter3`.

-Filters do not accept arguments and filtered expressions cannot be used as arguments, in switches, or nested.
+Filters can act like *Invocation*s and accept arguments: `value | filter1( 1, 'hello', a.b.c )`.
+These arguments will
-Filters exist as a way of applying simple, globally available transforms to the final result of your expression.
+be appended to the value being filtered when the `filter1` filter function is being invoked.

-If you need a more complex logic, pass the filtering function in your *context* and use *Invocation*s instead.
+Filtered expressions must be top-level citizens and cannot be used as arguments, in switches, or nested.